 - Hello – pulled pork pizza (recipe below)!

-- Bake it in phyllo to make crunchy hand pies.
+- Bake it in phyllo, puff pastry or pie crust to make leftover pulled pork hand pies.

 Need a pulled pork recipe?